aws-quickstart/cdk-eks-blueprints/docs/addons/aws-load-balancer-controller.md

 ## Creating a Load Balanced Service

 Once the AWS Load Balancer Controller add-on is installed in your cluster, it is able to provision both Network Load Balancers and Application Load Balancers on your behalf.
-For example, the following manifest is applied to your cluster, it will create an NLB.
+For example, when the following manifest is applied to your cluster, it will create an NLB.

 ```yaml
 apiVersion: v1